ChiaZen/StackOverflow_Data_Analyst_Project/README.md

 Intro:
 The Capstone Project is my final assignment with the IBM Professional Data Analyst course.
 The project will culminate with a presentation of my data analysis report for various stakeholders in the organization.
 The report will include an executive summary, my analysis, and a conclusion.
-In this project, I am an Associate Data Analyst who has recently joined the organization and am presented with a business challenge that requires data analysis to be performed on real-world datasets.
+In this project, I am an Associate Data Analyst who has recently joined the organisation and am presented with a business challenge that requires data analysis to be performed on real-world datasets analysis.

+The survey dataset is taken from Stack Overflow's open source.
+In 2019, Stack Overflow had conducted an online survey of software professionals across the world.
+My goal is to visualise and identify the trend of programming languages & desired databases through the results.

 In the Capstone Project,I have performed various tasks that include:
 - Data collection from multiple sources